As a Chicago commercial photographer and photojournalist, I've been telling stories through some 6,000 assignments to date.

 My philosophy: Strong communication skills, direction and positivity on set are crucial to rally others to the creative vision on a project.

 When I'm not on a project, I'm teaching, speaking and blogging to give back to the profession.
+I've recently joined the board of Freshlens Chicago, which helps teens from underresourced neighborhoods of Chicago learn the creative arts.
+Please contact me if you'd like to help them forward!

 I'm also a professor with the School of Visual Arts in New York and previously an adjunct lecturer at the Northwestern University Medill Graduate School.